mermelstein/snowquery/README.md

 ```

 You will also need to have your Snowflake credentials in a YAML file called `snowquery_creds.yaml`.
 The file should be located in the
-root directory of your machine and should have the following format (remember to add an extra empty line at the end of the file):
+root directory of your machine and should have the following format:

 ```yaml
 ---